Firewall nftables settings (firewall.toml)

 ips - List of IP addresses (required field)

-directions - Incoming (in), outgoing (out) traffic (required field)
+directions - Incoming (in)and outgoing traffic (out) (required field)

 action -